site logo

 Correct number validation in browser with regard to national conventions of application is necessary, but not sufficient.
 Request form variables which carry real number numeric string have to be unified on server, to contain proper Decimal Separator.
 This decimal separator depends on current national environment of server programming language and database setting.
 Numerical range of integers according to data type of database should be tested in order to avoid overflow errors.
 Keep in mind, that saving big positive integer number sometimes overflows to the range of negative numbers.

 Because some desktop programs require to use decimal point (dot), while others require decimal comma, users are often confused which decimal separator to use.
 The best practise may be to allow both and for internal calculation and validation unify decimal separator according to system needs.
-The best help for users to correct format the input numeric string is to keeps consitency in output / input strings.
+Type of decimal separator on numeric keypad is automatically set by switching between English and some national languages.

 number type value result